ai-update/bing-chat-prompts/README.md

 **Hyperlink Finder**

-[topic]: "your_topic", [task]: "Find hyperlinks relevant to [topic]", [requirements]: "The hyperlinks must be relevant and diverse; different viewpoints and opinions".
+[topic]: "your_topic", [task]: "Find hyperlinks relevant to [topic]", [requirements]: "The content of the hyperlink-targets must be relevant and diverse; exploring different viewpoints and opinions".

 # Corporate